-A maximum of eight children live in each home and every home has a mother who lives with the children full time.
-The mother cares for the children’s needs, helps them with their school work, teaches them how to help with basic chores around the home and provides spiritual and emotional guidance.
+A maximum of eight children live in each home and every home has a house mother who lives with the children full time.
+The mother cares for the children’s needs, helps them with their school work, teaches them how to help with basic chores around the home, and provides spiritual and emotional guidance.

 How you can help us provide Shelter:

 - Sponsor a House Mother $50 per month

 CLICK HERE TO DONATE (donations can be made online or via cheque)